Catching up on the Limmud NY blogging, which is far from liveblogging at this point:

 Ignoreland / Psalm 29: Stand up!
 Building to the climax!
 The last day of creation before Shabbat, the last non-mellow song on AFTP, all of creation must recognize its creator!
 Kol Adonai chotzeiv lahavot eish!
 I feel better having screamed, don't you?

 Man on the Moon / Lecha Dodi: The climax.
 The focal point of kabbalat shabbat, one of the most well-known songs on the album.
-Written as an elegy for Andy Kaufman which spawned a biopic of the same name (which I saw under unfortunate circumstances because I'm a clod, or at least I was at age 20), and that's not so relevant to Lecha Dodi.
+Written as an elegy for Andy Kaufman which spawned a biopic of the same name, and that's not so relevant to Lecha Dodi.
 But it is relevant that the song has a bittersweet tone, recognizing the happy within the sad and vice versa.
 Rav lach shevet be-'eimek ha-bacha, too long have you dwelled in the valley of tears.
 And it's just a fun way to sing Lecha Dodi.

 Nightswimming / Psalm 92: Mizmor shir le-yom ha-shabbat, a song for the Shabbat day.
 But what does that even mean?
 The content has nothing directly pertaining to Shabbat.
 Why is this, of all psalms, the "psalm for Shabbat"?
 The rabbis had an answer in Mishnah Tamid: they interpreted the title of this psalm (in a phrase popularized in birkat hamazon) as Mizmor shir le-'atid lavo, le-yom she-kulo shabbat u-mnuchah le-chayei ha-'olamim.
 A song for the future, for a day that is entirely Shabbat and rest, unto eternal life.
 Thus, this psalm can be understood as talking about an ideal time in the future, when God really really is in fact sovereign over everything (v'atah marom le-'olam Adonai), and when the righteous really flourish like palm trees (tzadik ka-tamar yifrach) and all the evildoers are scattered.
 Like the shadows in Plato's cave, Shabbat serves as a reflection of that ideal time in the future.
 Though we're not in that time yet, we can experience a taste of it through Shabbat.